Hcooper23/city-explorer-api/README.md

 Get there keys and determine the flow of data and the lay out of the website.

 ## Architecture
-React, Bootstrap, LocationIQ, Trello, and Axios.
+React, Bootstrap, Trello, Axios, API'S (WeatherBit, MoviesDB, and Location IQ)

 ## Change Log
 04-17-23- 7:27PM EST (Readme update and merge to main for lab 06 completion)

 04-18-23-3:00PM EST (Began building out the server back end of weather json for use as a API)

-04-18-23-7:00PM EST (Working back end accoridng to instructor for the APIA/JSON mixed back end server)
+04-18-23-7:00PM EST (Working back end according to instructor for the APIA/JSON mixed back end server)

+04-18-23-3:00pm EST (Worked on yesterday lab and got Json to display on front)

+04-18-23-9:11pm EST (Submitted working back and front end talking to each other)

+04-18-23-9:11 EST (Workiong on back end for lab 08)

+04-19-23-1:03AM EST (Working deployed server and site running with all trello cards cleared out and meet)

+04-20-23-3:00PM EST (worked on refactoring back end and breaking the weather and movies into separate components)

+04-20-23-5:00PM EST (worked on refactoring front and breaking the weather and movies into nest inside of the individual files.)

+04-20-23-9:30PM EST (Work done on all cards and updates completed)

 ## Credit and Collaborations
 Websites: Location IQ Bootstrap